HPV and genital warts

 -

 If you find out that you have genital warts, don’t stress — most warts go away by themselves over time.
-If you are really worried, make an appointment with us — one of our doctors or nurses will help you.
+If you are really worried, book an appointment with us — one of our doctors or nurses will help you.

 It’s a good idea to use condoms or oral dams when you have sex — this will help reduce the spread of HPV and genital warts from person to person.